tahirberktopcu1/thesis_project/README.md

 - Toggle random obstacle generation via CLI (`--random-map`) or directly through `NavigatorConfig`.
 - `NavigatorConfig.random_obstacle_spec` lets you adjust the count, size range, margin, and sampling attempts for random rectangles.
 - When random maps are enabled, every obstacle is sampled procedurally (static defaults are ignored unless `keep_static_when_random=True`).
-All rectangles respect safety margins around the borders, start, and goal so the agent always has a viable route.
+Start and goal can also be randomized across configurable spawn bands while respecting safety margins, so every episode begins from a new lane.

 ## Reward Shaping